 Cyber Specialist at Kroll

-Greg Michaels noted that gaps are almost always uncovered during a tabletop exercise and emphasized that part of the point of doing them is to find the gaps and work to correct them.
+Greg Michaels noted that gaps are almost always uncovered during a tabletop exercise and emphasized the importance of finding and correcting these gaps.

 Isaiah Jensen